dokku/tutorials/docs/index.md

 # Tutorials

+## [Connecting to network processes running directly on the host]

+Dokku supports connecting deployed applications to processes that expose network connections on the host.

+  [:octicons-arrow-right-24: Continue reading][Connecting to network processes running directly on the host]

+  [Connecting to network processes running directly on the host]: network/connect-to-host-processes.md

 ## [Deploying to a Dokku-managed k3s cluster]

 Dokku natively supports both single and multi-server deployments.
 This tutorial shows how to manage both with k3s under the hood.